 Land use prior to grove establishment and patterns of adjacent land use can have food safety implications.
-The grower has no control over historic uses, but awareness of potential problems may help determine if mitigation is needed and what control options are feasible.
+The grower has no control over historical uses, but awareness of potential problems may help determine if mitigation is needed and what control options are feasible.

 Biological soil amendments of animal origin are identified in the PSR as the soil amendments most vulnerable to microbial contamination.
 Manure or biosolids can serve as effective and safe fertilizers if proper treatment and application procedures are in place.
 Such treatment procedures can include composting to reduce microbial pathogens in number, thereby reducing the risks associated with their presence in soil amendments.
 The PSR outlines criteria to determine whether a biological soil amendment of animal origin is considered treated or untreated, and such designation determines the allowable application methods and minimum application-to-harvest intervals.
-Only specific composting methods can be used to produce treated amendments, and certain treatment conditions must be monitored and documented.
-Currently, the FDA does not intend to take exception to growers using (raw) manure in compliance with National Organic Program standards.
-Additional research and risk assessments are being conducted to determine an appropriate time interval between the application of raw manure and crop harvest.
-The PSR does not restrict the use of Class A biosolids.
-Detailed GAPs related to manure and biosolids are available at https:// edis.ifas.ufl.edu/fs150.
-Preventing fruit from touching the ground will greatly reduce the potential for contamination.
+Only specific composting methods can be used to produce treated amendments, and specific treatment conditions must be monitored and documented.
+Currently, the FDA does not intend to take exception to growers using (raw) manure in compliance with National Organic Program (NOP) standards.
+The NOP standard is 90 days from the last application to harvest for tree fruit.
+Additional research and risk assessments are being conducted to further determine an appropriate time interval between the application of raw manure and crop harvest.
+The PSR allows the use of Class A biosolids.
+Detailed GAPs related to manure and biosolids are available at https://doi.org/10.32473/edis-fs150-2019.
+Preventing fruit from touching the ground greatly reduces the potential for contamination.
 In cases where fruit may fall to the ground, they must never be harvested for use in the fresh market.